 The points below highlight why it makes more sense to hire an experienced professional to plaster your walls:

-- Plastering is a difficult skill that can’t be mastered by watching a few YouTube videos.
-You need to hire a recommended pro with years of experience for a great finish.
+• Plastering is a difficult skill that can’t be mastered by watching a few YouTube videos.
+You must hire a recommended pro with years of experience to achieve a great finish.

-- A professional plaster will complete the job much faster than an amateur.
-Remember to value your time!
+• A professional plasterer will complete the job much faster than an amateur.
+Remember to value your time.

-- A pro plasterer should provide a solid guarantee and have insurance.
-Make sure they prove this before hiring them.
+• Pro plasterers provide a guarantee and have insurance.
+Ensure they prove this before hiring them.

-Plasterers will often provide a quote based on the size of the area in square meters.
+Plasterers often provide quotes based on area size in square meters.
 I prefer this ‘cost per square meter’ method as you can compare quotes accurately.

 Room size is another costing method used by plasterers, as they often provide a quote for small, medium or large rooms.

-Also, these costs will vary across the country.
-Unsurprisingly, London is the most expensive.
+Also, these plastering prices vary across the country.
+Unsurprisingly, London and the South East are the most expensive.

 1. Re-plaster Walls (skimming)